phathuynh1302/invoice/README.md

 - server for backend developers

 How to code and commit?
+First: You need to update all related branch (Pull commit merged chaneges)
 - Step 1: Checkout your developer's name folder branch/ main
 - Step 2: Merge client/main or server/main to your developer's name folder branch/ main
 - Step 3: After coding, checkout your developer's name folder branch/ dev